 What is Dental Bonding?

 Dental bonds are made of tooth-colored resin.
 Your dentist applies this resin to your teeth, bonds it using a UV light, then shapes the resin into an aesthetically pleasing tooth shape.
-The procedure doesn’t typically take longer than one or two hours, and your new smile will be ready to debut right afterwards.
+The procedure rarely takes longer than one or two hours, and your new smile will be ready to debut right afterwards.

 This treatment can correct discoloration, small gaps, and cracks, and cover exposed tooth roots.
-It can also be used to reshape teeth that might be small, broken, or misshapen.
+Dentists can also use it to teeth that might be small, broken, or misshapen.

 How Much Does Dental Bonding Cost?